Should transgender athletes be sanctioned to compete in MMA?

 The debate itself transcends the world of MMA, as transgender athletics are now a hot topic throughout the world of sport.
 Many believe allowing transgender athletes to compete in MMA is a step too far.

 When the end-goal of a match is to physically harm your opponent, the potential for negative consequences is just too high to allow for extreme imbalances between competitors.
+There are plenty of successful women in MMA as well as women in boxing, but fights across genders have historically been a major taboo.

 So can we expect to see more transgender athletes compete in MMA?
 Maybe even at the elite level?
 It’s hard to say.
 One thing’s for sure: if we do, it won’t be without controversy.